You have set up an online retail store, popularly known as e-commerce site, and the next you expect is to start making sales.

 You should not write a lot about yourself and less about the benefits your customers would get from buying your product or service

 How trustworthy is your content?
 Improve the content quality, correct mistakes, optimize it, don’t use ambiguous terms, simplify technical terms, use a more active voice than passive, and overall, make it simple and organized.

 The more appealing and less promotional your texts are, the more likely you will instill trust in your product or service.

 Increase the incentive to buy with special offers

 The competition never stops, and there are enough price comparison sites for customers to find where products are cheaper.

-Increase buying incentive with pop-up offers
+Increase buying incentives with pop-up offers

 Many customers blocked pop-ups.
 However, some pop-ups are not blocked.

 And if you use them very sparingly and only for a limited period (because they annoy a lot of people in the long run), they can have a great effect.